Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-Although VACPA does not have authority to promulgate ethical requirements, it plays an active supporting role.
-VACPA has translated more recent editions of the International Code of Ethics, including the 2018 restructured Code and subsequent updates, and has submitted a revised Vietnamese Code of Ethics to the Ministry of Finance for review and promulgation.
-Promulgation of the updated Code is anticipated following regulatory approval.
+The Vietnam Association of Certified Public Accountants (VACPA) does not have authority to promulgate ethical requirements but plays an active supporting role.
+VACPA has translated the 2018 International Code of Ethics for Professional Accountants, including International Independence Standards, and has submitted an updated Vietnamese Code to the Ministry of Finance for review.

-VACPA has demonstrated proactive engagement in promoting alignment with the updated International Code of Ethics.
-VACPA is encouraged to continue working with the Ministry of Finance to support timely promulgation of the revised Code and to ensure alignment with the most current ethical requirements in effect internationally.
+VACPA is encouraged to continue working with the Ministry of Finance to support timely promulgation of the updated Code and to provide members with training on current ethical requirements, including independence, non-assurance services, fees, technology-related revisions, and responding to non-compliance with laws and regulations.

 Current Status: Execute